IntentSoftware/docs/articles/how-to-guides/use-the-domain-designer/use-the-domain-designer.md

 Spread them out so that `Shape` is located center-top of the diagram, `Triangle` bottom left and `Circle` bottom right.

->[!NOTE]
+>[!TIP]
 >Inspect the properties panel when you click on a diagram in the tree-view and notice the field `New diagram elements`.
->This will allow you to select which package to place newly created elements in when you add them from the diagram itself.
+>This will allow you to select which package to place newly created elements in when you add them from the diagram view itself.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/new-diagram-and-move-over.mp4"></video></p>